 The idea that someone is not feminist enough suggests two other assumptions that inhibit social change.
-The first assumption is that there are defined levels of feminism -- that there is some progression where you are a better person and more valuable to the conversation if you are somehow further along on your journey.
+The first assumption is that there are defined levels of feminism that correspond with your worth as a person.
+People are ‘better feminists’ and more valuable to the conversation if you are somehow further along on your journey.

 While there may be different “stages” of feminist consciousness, there is no single path through them that is more valid than other paths.

 The second assumption is that everyone is starting from the same place.
 Each person starts from her or his own place in the world (or standpoint), and branches out from there.
 Some people will begin their journeys from concerns that aren’t explicitly about gender dynamics and sex-based distinctions.
 They may frame their social justice understanding in terms of racial injustice, ableism, colonialism, social class, or hetero-”normativity”, just to name a few.